-This article examines the international law doctrine of state responsibility in the context of flag state of a polluting ship, the state under whose laws a ship is registered.
-Central to the discussion is the theory of extending a flag state's territory to encompass its registered vessels, a theory which posits that a ship's actions could implicate the responsibilities of a flag state.
-The article explores how a ship's nationality and the flag state's responsibilities intersect in international maritime law, particularly regarding the prevention and handling of ship-source marine pollution.
-The primary question is the applicability and extent of the flag state territory extension theory in cases where ship source marine pollution causes harm to persons or property of other states in reference to Article 235 of the United Nations Convention on the Law of the Sea (UNCLOS).
+The international law theory of state responsibility is investigated in this paper in relation to flag state of a polluting ship, the state under whose laws a ship is registered.
+The main focus of the conversation is the theory of expanding the area of a flag state to include its registered vessels, which holds that the activities of a ship could bind the flag state to obligations.
+Particularly with relation to the prevention and treatment of ship-source marine pollution, the paper investigates how the nationality of a ship and the obligations of the flag state interact in international marine law.
+Regarding Article 235 of the United Nations Convention on the Law of the Sea (UNCLOS), the main issue is the applicability and scope of the flag state territorial extension theory in circumstances when ship source marine pollution damages person or property of other nations.
 The conclusion suggests that, while the theory of extension of territory to its ships has limitations and faces scholarly criticism, it offers potential advantages to affected parties and states, especially in scenarios where other relief mechanisms may not effectively work.
 The theory could thus serve as an additional pathway for remedy in cases of ship source marine pollution.